 Reduction (and refund, if applicable) of tuition liability is made according to Loading....
 Students incur liability based on the length of the academic term and the date of official withdrawal.
-To qualify for liability adjustments, students must follow the College's official withdrawal policy complete and submit the required paperwork.
-Non-attendance or stop payment orders on checks do not constitute official withdrawals.
+To qualify for liability adjustments, students must follow the university's official withdrawal policy and complete and submit the proper Registrar's Office form.
+Non-attendance, stop payment orders on checks, and/or disputing credit card payments do not constitute official withdrawals.
 Students who process initial registration during the drop/add period will not be withdrawn for non-payment and will be held responsible for payment of their charges.
-For specific semester refund schedules, please visit the relevant link(s) below:
+For specific semester refund schedules, please visit the relevant link(s) below.

-A student is not eligible for 100 percent of federal financial aid until 60 percent of the semester has been completed.
+A student is not eligible for 100% of federal financial aid until 60% of the semester has been completed.
 As a result, loan money already received on a student's behalf may have to be repaid.

 Also, available aid for subsequent semesters may be affected by a withdrawal.
 It is strongly recommended that students consult with their financial aid counselor before making a decision to withdraw.
-For more details, see Refund/Repayment of Financial Aid in the College Catalog.
+For more details, see Loading... in the Academic Catalog.

-Those who are denied permission to register at the college will be entitled to a full refund of tuition, room and board charges paid for that term but students who are suspended by Judicial Affairs are fully liable for all semester charges per 8NYCRR 302.2 (b)(2).
-Students will receive a full refund of tuition and fees when a course is cancelled by the college.
+Those who are denied permission to register at the university will be entitled to a full refund of tuition, room and board charges paid for that term but students who are suspended by the Student Conduct Office are fully liable for all semester charges per 8NYCRR 302.2 (b)(2).
+Students will receive a full refund of tuition and fees when a course is cancelled by the university.

 Any refunds issued as a result of reduced charges will be done via check in the student's name.
 However, if the original charge was paid by credit card, in accordance with banking regulations, we will process the refund to the credit card used to pay the charge, whenever possible.
 In the event of "split" payments, a credit card will be refunded first.